na-na15/na-na15.github.io/_posts/2021-01-10-categorical_encoding.markdown

 ### One Hot Encoding:

 When the categorical features don’t have any order (nominal), we use the One_HotEncoding.
-In One_Hot Encoding each categorical column is splitted to many columns depending on the number of categories present in the column.
+In One_Hot Encoding each categorical column is split to many columns depending on the number of categories present in the column.
 Each column is mapped with 0 or 1s.
 Normally 1 represents  an action that happened and 0 represents the action that did not happen.
-For having a better understanding let’s look at an example.
+For a better understanding, let’s look at an example.

 ![](https://cdn.analyticsvidhya.com/wp-content/uploads/2020/08/Screenshot-from-2020-08-12-17-16-03-850x322.png)

-As you see in  the second table we have 5 columns that each of them represent of the categories(here the name of the animals) in the Animal columns.
+As you see in  the second table we have 5 columns.
+Each of them represent the categories (here the name of the animals) in the Animal columns.
 Now for each category that is present, we have 1 in the column of that category and 0 for the others.
 Let’s look at how we can implement the second table

 ```
 >>Input